KyoriPowered/adventure-docs/source/minimessage.rst

 .. tip::

    It's a good idea to initialize such a MiniMessage instance once, in a central location, and then use it for all your messages.
-   Exception being if you want to customize MiniMessage based on permissions of a user (for example, admins should be allowed to use color and decoration in the message, normal users not)
+   The exception being if you want to customize MiniMessage based on the permissions of a user (for example, admins should be allowed to use color and decoration in the message, normal users not)